amrodewedar/TheCoderSchoolShorthills/README.md

 # TheCoderSchoolShorthills
-Various Code projects for work
+Various Code projects for TheCoderSchool classes in shorthills Written by: Amro Dewedar